 Those that want to live close to the city centre without having to deal with the fast pace of city life should consider Hyde Park.
 The area is an easy commute from Downtown Cincinnati, but has plenty of its own shops and restaurants.
 Hyde Park is a prestigious neighbourhood and, as a result, property prices are high.
 Active expats will be in their element as they’ll find they are surrounded by runners, walkers and cyclists.
-The area is popular with middle-class families thanks to its proximity to good schools and great recreational opportunities.
+The area is popular with middle-class families thanks to its proximity to good schools and great recreational amenities.

 Indian Hill is an upmarket area and is considered a great neighbourhood in which to raise a family.
 Houses are large and there are plenty of open green spaces in the area.
 The accommodation here is largely made up of single-family houses.
-Schools here have an excellent reputation and tend to be very popular.
+Schools here have an excellent reputation and tend to be highly popular.

 This area has a strong community spirit and is a fantastic place for families.
 There's plenty to do, with a number of parks and a community pool for the kids, as well as a number of quirky local restaurants and shops.
 Accommodation here is generally in the form of older but spacious family homes.

-►Check out the Accommodation in Cincinnati page for more about the property market in the city
+►Check out the Accommodation in Cincinnati page for more about the property market in the city.

 Cincinnati Apartments by Matt Hoffman.
 Sourced from Unsplash.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Cincinnati.
 Please contact us if you'd like to contribute.